Code-Institute-Submissions/return-my-coffee/README.md

 ### Returning Vistor Goals

-- As a returning visitor I want to try and beat my high score, which means I expect a local storage system which will save my score for the game.
+- As a returning visitor I want to try and beat my high score, which means I expect a local storage system which will save my score.

 - As I have played the game before, I now seek a bigger challenge, so I want to be able to change the difficulty of the game.